 An officer must have probable cause in order to stop a motorist.
 Probable cause may come from erratic driving or disobeying traffic laws, or it can come from motor vehicle compliance issues such as a broken tail light or a missing license plate.
 An attorney at Carlson & Work can assist with analyzing the facts of your case to determine whether an office had probable cause and property requested consent to search as a result of probable cause.

 Nevada takes DUI Charges seriously and can be strict about the penalties regarding the charge.

 A third DUI offense is considered a Class B Felony and will result in 1 to 6 years in prison.
-A driver charged with a third DUI offense will be charged with $2,000 to $5,000 in fines, and are required to receive an alcohol/drug dependency evaluation.
-A third DUI offense will result in either a 3 year driver’s license suspension or a revocation of the license.
+A driver charged with a third DUI offense will be charged with $2,000 to $5,000 in fines and is required to receive an alcohol/drug dependency evaluation.
+A third DUI offense will result in either a 3-year driver’s license suspension or revocation of the license.

 If you are involved in a DUI that causes serious injuries or death, you will be charged with a Class B Felony and sentenced to several years in prison.
 It is clear to see that if you have been charged with a DUI, you should contact an experienced DUI attorney to assist you with the charges.

 Carlson & Work can help you work through your DUI charge.